New Pilot Program Boosts Job Training at Carroll

 - Entrepreneurship: With the “Great Resignation” from the corporate workplace has come a wave of increased interest in starting a business.
 Carroll’s new Pathway to Entrepreneurship, an 80-hour online program, offers relevant coursework in a convenient format for would-be entrepreneurs.

-While these non-credit workforce training programs may be a fast track to gaining the skills needed for a stable career, that does not mean they shortchange students.
+While these non-credit job training programs may be a fast track to gaining the skills needed for a stable career, that does not mean students are shortchanged.